Was anything negative for Diversified Healthcare Trust (DHC) stock last session?

-A share of Diversified Healthcare Trust (NASDAQ:DHC) closed at $1.71 per share on Tuesday, down from $1.72 day before.
-While Diversified Healthcare Trust has underperformed by -0.58%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, DHC fell by -51.69%, with highs and lows ranging from $3.98 to $1.57, whereas the simple moving average fell by -33.55% in the last 200 days.
+As of Tuesday, Diversified Healthcare Trust’s (NASDAQ:DHC) stock closed at $1.50, down from $1.55 the previous day.
+While Diversified Healthcare Trust has underperformed by -3.23%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, DHC fell by -60.00%, with highs and lows ranging from $3.98 to $1.54, whereas the simple moving average fell by -40.63% in the last 200 days.

 3 Tiny Stocks Primed to Explode